-Yesterday, Page filed an application with the Federal Court “seeking a judgment affirming he has the jurisdiction to seek the information.”
+Yesterday, Page filed an application with the Federal Court of Canada “seeking a judgment affirming he has the jurisdiction to seek the information.”

 Basically, Page is seeking clarification on his mandate as PBO.
 Which is strange, considering that Prime Minister Stephen Harper and the Conservatives created the Parliamentary Budget Office – by amending the Parliament of Canada Act (1985) – through the Federal Accountability Act of 2006.
 Then the federal government appointed Page, an economist, in 2008.
 Oh, maybe I’m forgetting the fact that back then, the Conservatives were seeking power.

 The PBO’s key objective is to “strengthen accountability and increase transparency and oversight in government operations.”
 Page’s mandate as PBO “is to provide independent analysis to Parliament on the state of the nation’s finances, the government’s estimates and trends in the Canadian economy; and upon request from a committee or parliamentarian, to estimate the financial cost of any proposal for matters over which Parliament has jurisdiction.”

 Essentially, the Parliament of Canada Act entitles Page to the information he’s relentlessly requested.
 And, the Harper Government – through the federal departments and agencies – is obliged to provide the PBO with the financial info requested.
 Without the PBO having to legal action!